 If you don’t have water proof servos you can open them up and apply a very small quantity of automotive silicon gasket maker to the two mating halves of the servo case and a little dab of silicon where the servo wires enter the servo and around the case screw heads.

 Just make sure you don’t get any silicone on the circuit board or the gears.
 Don’t worry, silicone won’t glue the servo together and you will be able to pull it apart again if you have to.

-I plug the carburetor hole and spray a liberal amount of methyl hydrate that I put into an ordinary squirt bottle all over the engine and engine area.
+I plug the carburetor hole and spray a liberal amount of methyl hydrate that I put into an ordinary squirt bottle or syringe all over the engine and engine area.
 I then blow it dry with compressed air and things are squeaky clean again.